GSA/piv-guides/Template-2.md

 This page serves as a template to help you create a new guide to add to the FICAM Guides.

-This template tells you:
+This template provides:

-  1. How to create a new file (i.e., Page).
+  1. The steps to create a new file (i.e., Page).
   2. An example outline for a guide.
   3. A Markdown template (i.e., style sheet) and how to use it.
   4. Some resources for additional information about writing and style (plain language, etc.).

-# Create a New File to Start Your Guide
+# Create a New File (Page) to Start Your Guide

 To create a new file to start your guide, do this: